 “Types of certifications vary greatly, so ask potential coaches details about their training such as how many hours they trained, the types of competencies they have developed, and the focus of the program they underwent,” she advises.

-Career coaches after promotion
+Career coaching after promotion

-Remember, a career coach can also help you advance in your industry or understand and meet new expectations in the workplace.
+Career coaching can also help you advance in your industry or understand and meet new expectations in the workplace.

 “A coach can help you set tangible goals and ensure you are positioning yourself most effectively to make them happen,” Wood maintains.
 “If you are striving for a promotion, a coach can help you make it a reality.
 They will help you ensure you have positioned yourself properly, are advocating for yourself when necessary, and have proper buy-in from your leadership team.
 If you want to negotiate a raise, a coach can help you research market rates, establish your goals, learn negotiation strategies, and prepare for your compensation conversations.”